Access our latest LDC reports, filled with fresh data and insights for today’s decision-makers. Explore now.

 Honoring Trailblazing Latinas.

-At The Latina Legacy Dinner, LDC celebrated the remarkable achievements of Patty Arvielo and Linda Alvarado—two visionaries whose leadership has broken barriers and set new benchmarks for Latinas in business and beyond.
+At 2024 Latina Legacy Dinner, the LDC celebrated the remarkable achievements of Patty Arvielo and Linda Alvarado—two visionaries whose leadership has broken barriers and set new benchmarks for Latinas in business and beyond.
 Their stories exemplify the power of resilience, innovation, and impact, inspiring future generations to lead with purpose.

 Patty Arvielo